Posts:

 white wins from skill alone.

-you set a trap,...and cross your fingers that they walk into it. all the skill in the world of a black means nothing if the opponent doesn't walk into the trap. calculate all you want, but in the end its crossing your fingers that they don't see the trickery. the smoke and mirrors as karl might say. nosovs if i beat your black does it mean your black wasn't good enough skill level? no
+black wins from combination of skill and luck. luck meaning that the opponant playing white has to make error when searching for the winning position. you set a trap,...and cross your fingers that they walk into it. all the skill in the world of a black means nothing if the opponent doesn't walk into the trap. calculate all you want, but in the end its crossing your fingers that they don't see the trickery. the smoke and mirrors as karl might say. nosovs if i beat your black does it mean your black wasn't good enough skill level? no it just means you didn't get lucky that time.

 you simply cant force a black win no matter how much skill is involved,..if the opponant is equall the set will split every time with white wins, unless one player makes a human error due to many varying reasons that can occur. black hoping for human error is hoping for a lucky turn out,...you set a trap,..maybe they see it,..maybe they dont. somedays a pente masters head is more clear than other days.